 At what time should I arrive?
 When will we finish?

-Arrival is on the 18th of May between 4.30pm and 5.30pm so that we can process your arrival and registration.
-You will then be assigned to your room and we will meet at the practice room at 6pm for an orientation session and at 7.30pm for dinner.
+Arrival is on the 16th of February between 11am and 12.30pm so that we can process your arrival and registration.
+You will then be assigned to your room and we will meet at the practice room at 2pm for an orientation session.
 In the last day of the retreat we will have lunch at the retreat center and after this we will all leave the retreat center.

 Is there wireless and mobile phone connection?